 Two languages to explore

-Students are exposed to a semester of each language twice per week.
-They develop an awareness of the languages through games, songs, creative arts and activities that draw on their pronunciation and listening skills.
+Students are exposed to a semester of each language three times per week.
+Working with their own classroom teachers in PreK Three and with ACDS World Language teachers in PreK Four, they learn games, songs, creative arts and activities that build their pronunciation and listening skills.
 They learn numbers, colors, animals, greetings, and parts of the body.
-Upon entering First Grade, students choose between French and Spanish as their language of study.
-See all Foreign Language
+Starting in First Grade, students choose French or Spanish for continued study throughout their Country Day journey.
+See all World Language

 Outdoor & Physical Education